 While in school we always had fun scribbling blue crayons above mountains in our favorite scenery drawings.
 This would repeat in every grade.
 However, as times changed and as we realized that the sky did change colors, we rightly understood the color’s usage in other things.
 Moreover, Blue has also been traditionally used to paint the walls.
 With changing ideologies and sense to portray the interiors with innovation, the context of the color has accommodated accordingly.

 Let us discuss a few ways and the meaning associated with the color blue in interior design and home décor.

 Blue is a primary color.
 Multiple shades of blue comprise Poster or Cobalt Blue, Ultramarine Blue, Sky Blue, Light Blue, Turquoise blue, Prussian blue, and many others that a paint-chart would thoroughly describe.
 Being a primary color, it mixes with the other two primary colors of Red and Yellow to create ranges of orange and green, respectively.

 Blue has also been generally associated with boys’ rooms.
 But the trend has eventually altered its course to meet contemporary norms of interior designs and decors.
 With varying shades projecting a variety of meanings, blue often is easy to pair with multiple other shades when we think of interiors of homes or any official spaces.
 Colors are very important in interior design to evoke the right kind of moods.
 And Blue is easier in decking up the myriad of spaces.

-Blue evokes reinvigorated feeling apart from naturalness.
-Blue being a color associated with the sky, it develops a natural earthy attribute when matched with green.
+Blue evokes a reinvigorated feeling apart from naturalness.
+Blue is a color associated with the sky, develops a natural earthy attribute when matched with green.
 One can develop an amazing space breathing life using Blue color.

 Ways To Infuse Blue In Your Homes